-The Academy is a legal and viable institution which was awarded Full Registration and Full Accreditation at NTA Level 9 (Master's degree level) with The National Council for Technical Education (NACTE) on $21^{st}$ May, 2002 and $30^{th}$ November, 2005.
-It was also re-accredited in 2012 and 2017 respectively.
+The Academy is a legal and viable institution which was awarded Full Registration and Full Accreditation by the National Council for Technical and Vocational Education and Training (NACTVET) on 21st May, 2002 and 30th November, 2005 respectively.
+It was also re-accredited in 2012, 2017 and 2023.